Key Differences in NCAA and NHL Rules

 Overtimes and tie games.
-Regular-season overtimes are five minutes, sudden death, played 5-on-5 (unless penalties carry over from regulation or are called during overtime).
+Regular-season overtimes are five minutes, sudden death, played 3-on-3 (unless penalties carry over from regulation or are called during overtime).
 Teams switch ends for overtime (guarding the same net as they did in the second period).

-NCAA games can end in ties, although conferences may elect to use alternate formats to award points in league standings after the initial five-minute OT.
+NCAA games can end in ties, although conferences may elect to use a three-person shootout to award points in league standings after the initial five-minute OT.
 Non-conference games tied after the initial five-minute OT will end as ties.

 Regular-season tournaments may use a shootout to break ties after the initial five-minute OT.

 Each team receives an additional timeout in overtime if it had already utilized its timeout in regulation.